Anthony Rizzo Player Props: Yankees vs. Cubs

-Anthony Rizzo -- with a slugging percentage of .188 in his past 10 games (including zero home runs) -- will be in action for the New York Yankees against the Chicago Cubs, with Jameson Taillon on the mound, on July 7 at 7:05 PM ET.
+Anthony Rizzo -- .156 average over his past 10 games -- will be in action for the New York Yankees against the Chicago Cubs, with Drew Smyly on the mound, on July 8 at 1:05 PM ET.

-In his last game he had a one-hit performance (1-for-3) against the Orioles.
+In his previous game he had a hitless performance (0-for-3) against the Cubs.

 Anthony Rizzo Game Info & Props vs. the Cubs